 The light is fixed to the bike and points down to the ground.

 The laser image is produced by a relatively low-power Class IIIR laser component, which like all lasers can be hazardous if misused.
 We recommend that you avoid direct eye exposure to direct or scattered radiation.
 If the unit is tampered with on the bike in anyway the laser will be damaged beyond use.

-The Blaze Laserlight was invented by Emily Brooks, a London-based designer and keen cyclist.
+The Blaze Laserlight was invented by Emily Brooke, a London-based designer and keen cyclist.